smangalik/primal-beliefs-modeling/README.md

-# primal-beliefs-modeling
+# Modeling Latent Dimensions of Human Beliefs
 Documents for the codes and data reproducing results in paper ["Modeling Latent Dimensions of Human Beliefs"](https://ojs.aaai.org/index.php/ICWSM/article/view/19358).

 ## A. Codes and data structures

 **(1) Source codes:**
  + `preprocess.py`:
    steps for preprocessing tweets data.
-For example, reducing duplicates for long and highly repeatitive texts, processing symbols such as "\<newline>", "&amp", "&lt", etc, adding tweets ids, calculating data statistics, etc.
+For example, reducing duplicates for long and highly repeatitive texts, processing symbols (such as "\<newline>", "&amp", "&lt"), adding tweets ids, calculating data statistics, etc.
  + `extract_BERT_embeddings.py`:
-   codes for extracting BERT embeddings of tweets using the pre-trained provided BERT model.
+   codes for extracting BERT embeddings of tweets using the pre-trained BERT model.
 Each tweet in the data will be mapped to a BERT embeddings vector of size 1024.
  + `nmf_algorithm.py`:
-   codes running NMF factorization, factorizing tweets embeddings into compressed latent embeddings of size 50.
+   codes for running NMF factorization, factorizing tweets embeddings into compressed latent embeddings of size 50.
- + experimentally, we proposed 3 models architecture, implemented in these files:
+ + Experimentally, we proposed 3 models architecture as described in paper, implemented in these files:
 	- `gpt2_wrapper_arch1.py`:
           architecture 1 described in paper
 	- `gpt2_wrapper_arch2.py`: